 For example an acrylic double sided disc will sand between 40 and 60 square meters which means the abrasive cost for that disc is between 33 cents and 50 cents per square meter.
 However the real saving is in time.
 It takes just 6 seconds to sand a lineal meter compared with an average of 36 seconds for a dry sander.

 With our double sided Heavy Duty stripping disc (HDSD) it will strip between 10 and 20 square meters of paint up to 12 or so layers thick.
 It is best to use this disc initially until you just start to see the timber coming through.
 Do not continue to strip until all the paint has been removed because you will also remove quite a bit of timber and leave deeper score marks in the timber.
 Stop when the timber shows through, then use the Light Duty Stripping (LDSD) disc to remove the remaining paint.
 This then needs to be followed up with a finishing disc, such as the Finishing 80# to remove the score marks.
 Once dry you may need to just touch up a few areas when you may have missed with a dry sander – you won’t need to dry sand the whole house.
 Using the cost of these three discs the cost is between $2.00 and $8.00 per square meter or $0.20 and $0.80 per lineal meter.
 You do not need to use any toxic chemical stripper.
 With some very hard lead paint the HDSD may only strip about 4 sq meters in about an hour (worst case scenario) but that works out at around $8.50 per square meter.
-Stripper alone can cost between $15 -$20 per square meter and then you still have to scrape it off!!
+Stripper alone can cost between $15 -$20 per square meter, excluding application time, and then you still have to scrape it off!!
 Note that all surfaces are different and these cost figures are indicative only but fairly represent achievable results providing the machine is used correctly.
 Again the real saving is in time.
 The double sided Heavy Duty Stripping disc will remove the paint at a rate of 1 square meter every 6 to 10 minutes for soft lead and 10 to 20 minutes for hard lead.
 No other method comes close to this.

 |SUMMARY||Alderson Sander||Dry Sanding||Tungsten + Dry Sanding|